 Google Docs attach seamlessly into Trello cards, giving you the ability to edit, add comments and use the SEMRush add-on to check for search engine optimization.

 Note: SEMRush is a paid subscription.
+Here are some of the tasks the SEMRush add-on makes easier:

 - Check readability (Hemingway App can do this for free).